Abiola010/Business-Optimization-With-Microsoft-Power-Platform/Sales Pitch.md

 ---
 ### **The Solution – Microsoft Power Platform**
 With Microsoft Power Platform, the business operations would be into a single automated ecosystem thereby eliminating inefficiencies and ensuring seamless workflows.
-Microsoft Power Platform involves several applications such power pages, power automate,power BI, Dataverse,
+For solving this problem we will use using Microsoft Power Platform such as power pages, power automate,power BI, Dataverse.

-✅ **Power page** – Custom website for digital order entry, approval workflows, and real-time inventory tracking.
+✅ **Power page** – Custom website for customer order entry.
+✅ **Power Apps** - For managing customer orders and inventory management.
-✅ **Power Automate** – Automate order approvals, notifications, and updates between departments.
+✅ **Power Automate** – Automate inventory order approvals, notifications, and movement of customer order between departments.
 ✅ **Power BI** – Advanced analytics for sales forecasting, stock levels, and operational efficiency.
-✅ **Dataverse** – A centralized, secure database ensuring all teams work from a **single source of truth**.
+✅ **Dataverse** – A centralized, secure database ensuring all teams work from a **single source**.
-✅ **Migration to a new Systems** – Seamlessly migration to your own **ERP, CRM, and warehouse systems**.
+✅ **Migration to a new Systems** –  migration to your own **ERP, CRM, and warehouse systems**.

 ---